bitifet/pasar/README.md

         // noLib: true,     // Comment-out to disable .fn and .syncFn facilites.
         // noHelp: true,    // Comment-out to disable /help facilities.
         // noFilters: true, // Comment-out to disable optional formatting filters.
+        // "defaults.help.examples.get": [{}], // Comment-out to automatically provide all your functions help with simple example.
+        // promiseEngine: myPromiseEngine, // Comment-out to provide your own promise engine.
     };

     var myApi = {